Zgrahamz/Asynchronous_Word_Extractor/README.md

 The program filters out punctuation, so only actual words are counted.

 It is a windows form, so it should be opened in visual studio on a windows machine.

+This project includes two sample text files from Project Gutenberg.